helenpeng04/helenpeng04.github.io/bookshelf.md

 ---
 ### Comic Books & Graphic Novels

-I???m basically just a huge **X-Men** fan ???
-I???ve read about 30 years??? worth of comics, covering most of the major storylines.
-What sets X-Men apart for me isn???t just the action or mutant powers, but the deeper themes: identity, exclusion, resistance.
+I'm basically just a huge X-Men fan - I've read about 30 years' worth of comics, covering most of the major storylines.
+What sets X-Men apart for me isn't just the action or mutant powers, but the deeper themes: identity, exclusion, resistance.

-The mutant vs. human conflict speaks to real-world issues in a way that???s always felt personal.
-I???ve especially been drawn to the ideological clash between Magneto and Xavier ??? often seen as a metaphor for Malcolm X and Martin Luther King Jr.
+The mutant vs. human conflict speaks to real-world issues in a way that's always felt personal.
+I've especially been drawn to the ideological clash between Magneto and Xavier ??? often seen as a metaphor for Malcolm X and Martin Luther King Jr.

 ---